 Estate and Gift Taxes

-In 2022, a non-refundable (only those individuals with tax liability will benefit) credit of up to $14,890 is available for qualified adoption expenses for each eligible child.
+In 2023, a nonrefundable (only those individuals with tax liability will benefit) credit of up to $15,950 is available for qualified adoption expenses for each eligible child.

 Earned Income Tax Credit

-For tax year 2022, the maximum Earned Income Tax Credit (EITC) for low and moderate-income workers and working families rises to $6,935 up from $6,728 in 2021.
+For tax year 2023, the maximum Earned Income Tax Credit (EITC) for low, and moderate-income workers and working families increases to $7,430 (up from $6,935 in 2022).
 The credit varies by family size, filing status, and other factors, with the maximum credit going to joint filers with three or more qualifying children.

 Child Tax Credit

-For tax years 2018 through 2025, the child tax credit is $2,000 per child.
-The refundable portion of the credit is $1,500 in 2022 so that even if taxpayers do not owe any tax, they can still claim the credit.
+For 2023, the child tax credit reverts to $2,000 per child, age 17 or younger.
+The refundable portion of the credit increases to $1,600 in 2023, so that even if taxpayers do not owe any tax, they can still claim the credit.
 A $500 nonrefundable credit is also available for dependents who do not qualify for the Child Tax Credit (e.g., dependents age 17 and older).

 Child and Dependent Care Tax Credit

-The Child and Dependent Care Tax Credit also remained under tax reform.
-If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses in 2022.
+If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses in 2023.
 For two or more qualifying dependents, you can claim up to 35 percent of $6,000 (or $2,100) of eligible expenses.
-For higher-income earners, the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.
+For higher-income earners (AGI of $43,000 or more), the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.
 This tax credit is nonrefundable.